-The Cyberknife prostate robotic treatments is not surgery, in fact there is no cutting involved.
-Cyberknife is pin-point accurate radiation that removes prostate tumors with surgical accuracy.
-Treatments are completed in 5 days or less vs 43 days on conventional radiation therapy systems.
+The Cyberknife prostate robotic treatment is not surgery; in fact, there is no cutting involved.
+Cyberknife is pinpoint accurate radiation that removes prostate tumors with surgical accuracy.
+Treatments are completed in 5 days or less vs. 43 days on conventional radiation therapy systems.

 Prostate cancer occurs when cells in the prostate grow abnormally, eventually forming a lump in the prostate and sometimes spreading to other parts of the body.
 Around 90% of prostate cancer cases are of a type called acinar adenocarcinoma, which begins in the gland cells of the prostate, grows slowly, and is unlikely to spread to other parts of the body.
 The remaining 10% of cases are classified as one of six other types of prostate cancer.
 Unfortunately, because these cancers are so rare, less is known about how best to treat them.

 Your Board-Certified Radiation Oncologists at Pasadena Cyberknife Center provide the most advanced prostate cancer treatment in Los Angeles offering three of the most advanced alternatives to surgery via radiation technologies.

 Despite its name, the Pasadena CyberKnife System is not a prostate cancer surgery.
 In fact, there is no cutting involved at all.
 Instead, the robotic CyberKnife System delivers high doses of precise radiation (called Stereotactic Body Radiation Therapy (SBRT)), directly to the prostate cancer once per day for five days or less vs. 43 days on IMRT, and 35 days on Proton Therapy.
 Each of these treatment sessions is called a “fraction.”